Troubleshooting Mitsubishi Check Engine Light On

 What Causes Mitsubishi Check Engine Light?

-The most common problems that trigger the Mitsubishi check engine or service engines soon light are faulty oxygen sensors, dirty mass airflow sensors (MAF), worn spark plugs, bad ignition coils, and loose gas caps.
+The most common problems that trigger the Mitsubishi check engine or service engines to light are faulty oxygen sensors, dirty mass airflow sensors (MAF), worn spark plugs, bad ignition coils, and loose gas caps.

 Hundreds of possible issues can turn on the check engine light on a Mitsubishi vehicle.
 To find out why the light is on, read the fault codes with the YOUCANIC scanner.